import-that/roughing_it/index.md

     You don't necessarily need lighters because you need to make fires - rather, you need lighters because you can use directed flames to cut and seal the ends of paracord, light gas stoves, or even provide light in worst-case scenarios.

     **It is incredibly important to practice fire safety precautions with lighters - the last thing you want is for your posessions or shelter to catch fire, or to be injured by a fire.**

+    Lighters can easily be found at nearly every conveience store, smoke shop, big-box store, outdoor retailer, or military surplus store.

   - ### Wool socks

     ![wool_socks](/images/wool_socks.jpg)

     Wool socks are very important because they are the best means of keeping your feet dry and warm, which is important for your health and comfort.
 They are quick to dry, warm, comfortable, and pretty easy to acquire.
 I suggest having _at least_ 2 pairs of long wool socks.
+Do not use cotton socks as they are very prone to falling apart quickly and absorbing water, which will make your feet wet and put you at risk of injury and disease.

+    Wool socks can easily be found at outdoor retailers and military surplus stores, and very often in big-box stores or generic clothing retailers.

   - ### Toiletries

     ![toiletries](/images/toiletries.jpg)

     These include bar soap, alcohol-based hand sanitizer, toothpase, a toothbrush, a roll of toilet paper, a package of wet wipes, and nail clippers.
 While these items may not seem important in the grand scheme of things, they will help you keep yourself clean and healthy - some health issues may develop slowly over time as a result of not regularly cleaning your body, so it is important to be hygenic.
 Health complications are one of the last things you want to deal with while roughing it, and the use of soap, santizers, oral toiletries, and nail clippers will help you prevent the development of illnesses or diseases.

+    Most toiletries you will need can be found in convenience stores, and all of them can be found in big-box stores.

   - ### Layered clothing

     ![layered_clothing](/images/layered_clothing.jpg)

+    Layered clothing is so important that this guide discusses the subject multiple times - what items of clothing you should acquire are listed in the [Clothing](#clothing) section, and how you should use these clothing items is discussed in the [How To Dress](#how-to-dress) section of this document.

     Two common themes in this document are keeping dry and keeping warm - keeping warm follows keeping dry, and both of these rely on properly layering your clothing.
 You don't need large heavy coats and pants (as much as they may help you), but you do need layers of clothing with synthetic outer layers.
-I will discuss later in this document how you should layer your clothing and what specific items to look for.
-In general though, you want an inner layer of clothing that is warm and made of either wool or synthetics, a middle layer that is warmer and also made of wool or synthetics, and a synthetic outer layer that will block wind and is water resistant.
+This document will discuss later how you should layer your clothing and what specific items to look for.
+In general, you want an inner layer of clothing that is warm and made of either wool or synthetics, a middle layer that is warm and also made of wool or synthetics, and a synthetic outer layer that will block wind and is water resistant.

     You can read more about layered clothing rationale and techniques [on Wikipedia](https://en.wikipedia.org/wiki/Layered_clothing).

+    Acquiring clothing may be difficult, time consuming, and expensive - I would suggest regularly visiting thrift stores or stores that feature clearance sales and inspecting articles of clothing for suitability.
+Clothing doesn't need to be brand new to be warm and useful.

   - ### Water bottles (plural)

     ![water_bottles](/images/water_bottles.jpg)

-    Besides just having water to drink, having water available can help you cook food, clean your clothing, and clean your body.
+    Besides just having water to drink, having water available can help you prepare food, clean your clothing, and clean your body.
 Any water bottles made of plastic will do; you should avoid glass bottles because they can easily break.

+    Plastic water bottles are available nearly everywhere - disposable plastic bottles _are reusable_, but you should opt for using bottles that are new when you acquire them.
+You should not use bottles you find, as they may cause illness or disease.

   - ### A good pair of shoes or boots

     ![footwear](/images/footwear.jpg)

     Continuing on keeping your feet dry and healthy, a good pair of shoes, or ideally boots, is very important.
 Keeping your feet dry and warm keeps you mobile and healthy, and should be one of your greatest priorities.
-Later in this document, I will describe how you can create a dry shelter and how to pack your backpack, which will help you keep your footwear dry and your feet dry and healthy.
+Later in this document, I will describe [how you can create a dry shelter](#shelter) and [how to pack your backpack](#packing-your-backpack), which will help you keep your footwear dry and your feet dry and healthy.

     If possible, I would suggest having 2 pairs of footwear; having an extra pair of shoes that you can keep dry and switch into if your primary pair of shoes gets wet is important, and just as importantly will help you feel safer and happier.
+As mentioned earlier, [plastic trash bags](#plastic-trash-bags) are fantastic for keeping your belongings dry, and if you do have a second pair of shoes, you should keep one pair in a plastic trash bag to prevent them from getting wet.

+    Similarly to clothing, acquiring shoes may be difficult, time consuming, and expensive - I would suggest regularly visiting thrift stores or stores that feature clearance sales and inspecting articles of clothing for suitability.
+Footwear doesn't need to be brand new to be warm and useful.

   - ### A backpack